learntheropes/btcpay-booking/README.md

 Booking system for any type of service that requires a calendar, from an online class to a room reservation.
 For bitcoiners, KYC free, self custodial.
-The client can pay in bitcoin, crypto and fiat and the merchant always receives bitcoin.
+The client can pay in bitcoin and fiat and the merchant always receives bitcoin.
 Without KYC requirements for the merchant and the client.
 Merchant and buyer personal information are never shared with the counterparty.
 [Demo](https://booking.learntheropes.xyz)

 ## Status
+The development of this project is currently paused, waiting for Peach Bitcoin to implement buy offers to resume the development
 Under active development.
-- [x] Profile and services settings.
-Ready.
 - [x] Btcpay server api integration.
 Ready.
 - [x] Bitcoin checkout.
 On-chain and Lighning Network.
 Ready.
 - Fiat integration with Peach Bitcoin api.
 Under current development.
-- [ ] Crypto integration with SideShift api.
-Planned.
 - [ ] Merchant control panel.
 Planned.
 - [ ] Calendar integration.
 Planned, with google calendar or better with a privacy focused calendar app that provides api.

 ## Features
 - Self custodial solution with btcpay server integration.
 - Supports on-chain and Lighning Network payments.
-- Optionally supports shitcoins (altcoins and fiat) with the merchant always receiving bitcoins.
+- Optionally supports fiat with the merchant always receiving bitcoins.
 - Unlimited services and unlimited extras for each service.
 - Supports any service duration, from 1 minutes to multiple days.
 - Multilingual: English, Spanish and Italian out of the box with the easy option to add additional translations.
 - Static generate pages without cookies.
-- Technical SEO opimized and 98/100 Google Lighhouse performance score.
+- Technical SEO opimized and 98/100 Google Lighthouse performance score.

 ## Target
 - Bitcoin enthusiasts: you believe in Bitcoin sound money but at the same time you know that Bitcoin is not widely used as you wish.
-This tool allows you to reach the traditional market without touching shitcoins.
+This tool allows you to reach the traditional market without touching fiat money.
-- High risk businesses: you are involved in legal high risk business such as adult or cannabis consultancy and you can't find a traditional payment gateway supporting your business.
+- High risk businesses: you are involved in legal high risk business such as adult or cannabis and you can't find a traditional payment gateway supporting your business.
 - Unbanked and sanctioned: you are unbanked, or you live in a country that has not easy access to popular payment processors like Stripe, because your country is unsupported or even sanctioned.
 - Emerging markets: you want to expand your virtual service business to emerging markets like LATAM and Africa and you lack of a reliable payment gateway.

 ## Payment methods.
 Fees.
 Limits.
-- Bitcoin: onchain and lightning network, no fee.
+- Bitcoin: onchain and lightning network, No fee.
 No amount limit.
-- Crypto: all the currencies supported by [SideShift](https://sideshift.ai).
-Fee between 0.5% and 1% paid by the buyer.
-No amount limit.
 - Fiat: All the currencies and local payment methods supported by [Peach Bitcoin](https://peachbitcoin.com) as listed [here](https://api.peachbitcoin.com/v1/info).
 Tens of local payment methods in Europe, LATAM, Africa with more to come, US excluded.
-The fee is set by the merchant and paid by the buyer. realistically, to find a match it should be between 5 and 10%, plus 2% Peach fee.
+The fee is set by the merchant and paid by the buyer. realistically, to find a match it should be between 5 and 8%, plus 2% Peach fee.
 1000 CHF (or equivalent in other currency) amount limit for each payment.

 ## Setup
 1. Clone the repo.